fhswf/MLPro/doc/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MLPro for Machine Learning Professional - A Synoptic Framework for Standardized Machine Learning Tasks in Python!
+MLPro - Machine Learning Professional
 ================================================

 .. toctree::